 If you or someone you love has been seriously injured in an accident, don’t waste time contacting just any attorney.
 The De Castroverde Accident & Injury Lawyers in Las Vegas specialize in serious personal injury cases, and we can provide you with the legal representation you deserve.

-For a personal injury case to have merit in court, you must have sustained substantial injuries or damages due to the negligence of another person.
-A full investigation of your claim and an examination of all the evidence involved will determine if your case will hold up in court.
+For a personal injury case to have merit in court, you must have sustained substantial injuries or damages due to another person’s negligence.
+A full investigation of your claim and examining all the evidence will determine if your case will hold up in court.

 When you meet with one of our attorneys, we’ll go over the type of accident, injuries sustained, and any other damages, such as medical bills that you’ve incurred due to the injury.
 At De Castroverde Accident & Injury Lawyers, we handle the following types of cases: